mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 Three feet of drama later, the trailer stops, but for no good reason.
 I run to the nearby woods to find a piece of wood small enough for me to lift and large enough to chock a 1,920 pound trailer.
 With a new appreciation for trailer behavior, I again jack up the tongue and successfully mount the hitch to the ball.
 I reattach the chains.
 And yes, I finally lock the trailer to the ball.
 I return to the freeway.

-*At this point, the entire population of blessed's are nearly falling off their stools with laughter.
+*The entire bar-full of blessed's are trying not to snort beer through their noses.
 Even the murderer, forgiven for her sins but forevermore guilt-ridden, manages a chuckle.
 Perhaps there is redemption.*

 ## Gas.
 Rain.